tldr-pages/tldr/pages/common/fastmod.md

 `fastmod {{regex_pattern}} {{replacement}}`

-- Replace regex pattern and choose your target files:
+- Replace a regex pattern in all file in a specific directory:

 `fastmod {{regex}} {{replacement}} -d {{src/}} --iglob {{'**/*.{js,json}'}}`